nhubaotruong/league-of-legends-linux-garena-script/README.md

+## For the old python script, checkout branch [`main-python`](https://github.com/nhubaotruong/league-of-legends-linux-garena-script/tree/main-python).
+This is now using an AppImage file (bash script inside) zero dependency
+---
 ## Help wanted: Please help me with the required libs on Ubuntu, Fedora, Solus, etc... and testing with NVIDIA gpus (on laptop and desktop).
 I'm only familiar with Arch libs and AMD gpus (Intel should be similar)
 ---
 ## Please note that you are using this project on your own discretion, we don't hold any responsibility for any actions taken on you/on your account